 - How to get legitimate products like Microsoft Office from trusted vendors

 Online scammers are creative, and their schemes can be tailored to fit any situation.
-They might offer you the "perfect" deal or someone may try to get in touch with you through an email that appears legitimate — but beware!
+They might offer you the "perfect" deal, or someone may try to get in touch with you through an email that appears legitimate — but beware!

-These are likely no-gooders looking for your hard earned cash and personal information.
+These are likely no-gooders looking for your hard-earned cash and personal information.

-A few ways online scams happen include:
+A few ways phishing scams and online scams happen include: